-The field of maternal and child health aims to promote and protect the health status and well-being of women, infants, children, adolescents, and their families.
-The Maternal & Child Health Specialty Area furthers this goal through excellence in training, research, continuing education, service, and advocacy.
+The field of maternal, child, and adolescent health aims to promote and protect the health status and well-being of women, infants, children, adolescents, and their families.
+The Maternal, Child & Adolescent Health Specialty Area furthers this goal through excellence in training, research, continuing education, service, and advocacy.

 As the U.S. population becomes increasingly multicultural, the Specialty Area in Multicultural Health prepares students to take a leadership role in addressing the challenges and opportunities afforded by these changing demographics.